Krazy George

-Krazy George Henderson (born May 6, 1944) is an American professional cheerleader who created the Wave in 1979.
+George Henderson, (born May 6, 1944) known as Krazy George, is an American professional cheerleader who has been credited by some sources as inventor of the wave.

 Career

-Henderson began cheerleading while a student at California State University, San Jose in 1968, where he was also a member of the National Championship judo team.
-After graduating, he continued cheerleading for free at local sporting events, where he became known for leading sectional cheers, accompanied by his hand drum.
+George began cheerleading in 1968 while attending San José State University, where he was a member of the judo team.
+He continued after graduation, and became known for leading sectional cheers at local sporting events accompanied by his hand drum.
 In the early 1970s, while working as a high school teacher at Buchser High School in Santa Clara, California, Henderson was hired by the California Golden Seals of the National Hockey League to be a cheerleader.
 At one game in 1974 between the Seals and Boston Bruins, his antics attracted the attention of a PR executive from a new soccer franchise in San Jose who was attending the Seals game.

 The San Jose Earthquakes invited him to join the soccer club for its inaugural season for $35 per game.
 Fans, averaging over 15,000 per game, reacted so boisterously to his cheerleading that a formal protest was filed by one opponent after a loss, claiming that the crowd noise 'interfered with (the) team's preparations for overtime.'
 Eventually the Quakes' Communications Director Tom Mertens and Krazy George came to an understanding to slightly tone down his antics, but crowds still reacted wildly to cheers until he left the Quakes in 1978.
 The Quakes had essentially launched his full-time career.
 In 1975 he was hired to be a cheerleader for one game by the NFL Kansas City Chiefs team owner Lamar Hunt.
-Hunt had witnessed Henderson during an Earthquakes soccer game against the Dallas Tornado, which Hunt also owned.
+Hunt had witnessed George during an Earthquakes soccer game against the Dallas Tornado, which Hunt also owned.
 Hunt then extended his contract for the remainder of the season, and each year through 1979 (when the Chiefs lost a bidding war to the Houston Oilers).